dfusionai/private-social-lens-satya-proof-py/README.md

 2. Uniqueness scores (us) based,
    a.
 For each chat, fetch the timestamp of the last entry.
    b.
 Determine the time difference (td) between the last entry and the current timestamp:
    c.
-If td > 12 hours, assign a Uniqueness Score of 1.0 for that chat, else 0.0
+If td > 1 hour, assign a Uniqueness Score of 1.0 for that chat, else 0.0

-Detemine total score (ts) base on rate factor
+3. Detemine the best score (bs)
-1. ts = qs x 0.5 + us x 0.5
+   a. chat score: cs = qs x 0.5 + us x 0.5
+   b. bs = Max(cs)

-2. valid if ts > 0.5 (threshold)
+Determine score is valid if bs > 0.1 (threshold)

 ## Local Development